oddbird/oddleventy/content/blog/2026/poetic-css-intro.md

 - Building our own systems to efficiently work with CSS

-We'll cover individual features like flexbox and grid and container queries, but we'll also re-visit underlying principles like inheritance, the cascade, and value resolution.
+We'll cover individual features like flexbox, grid, and container queries, but we'll also re-visit underlying principles like inheritance, the cascade, and value resolution.